Palaearctonyx

-Palaearctonyx ("ancient bear's claw") is an extinct genus of omnivorous placental mammals from clade Carnivoraformes, that lived in North America from early to middle Eocene.
+Palaearctonyx ("ancient bear's claw") is an extinct genus of omnivorous placental mammals from clade Carnivoraformes, that lived in North America from the early to middle Eocene.

 Classification and phylogeny

 Classification

 Palaearctonyx was named by Matthew in 1909 and it was assigned to family Miacidae.
-Later, it was assigned to Caniformia by Flynn and Galiano in 1982, and than back to Miacidae by Flynn in 1998.
+Later, it was assigned to Caniformia by Flynn and Galiano in 1982, and then back to Miacidae by Flynn in 1998.
 From 2010 and later, this genus was assigned to clade Carnivoraformes.

-Phylogeny

-The phylogenetic relationships of genus Palaearctonyx are shown in the following cladogram: